tim177/Tour-And-Travel/README.md

 1. Run the application.
 2. Use the command-line interface or GUI to manage travel packages, activities, destinations, and passengers.

+## Techstacks Used

+- Netbeans
+- MySQL
+- Java

 ## Database Setup